maxsharabayko/ietf-moq-metrics/draft-moq-sharabayko-metrics.md

 ## Total Number of Missing Payloads {#missing-payloads}

-A counter is initialized with zero and is incremented each time a discontinuity in consecutive Payload Sequence Number {{payload-structure}} values is observed.
-The missing sequence numbers MUST be recorded.
-The counter is decremented by one if a missing sequence is received out of order.
+A counter is initialized with zero and is incremented each time a discontinuity in consecutive payloads sequence numbers (Payload Sequence Number {{payload-structure}}) is determined.
+Missing sequence numbers MUST be recorded.
+The counter is decremented by one once a payload with missing sequence number is received out of order.
 The value MUST NOT be reset at the start of each measurement period.

-## Total Number of Reordered Packets and Reordering Distance
+## Total Number of Reordered Payloads and Reordering Distance {#reordered-payloads}

-(??
-Reordered payloads)

 A counter is initialized with zero and is incremented each time the Payload Sequence Number {{payload-structure}} value precedes the next Expected Payload Sequence Number.